dariusmehri/Illegal-Conversions-in-NYC-and-the-Shift-from-Outer-to-Inner-Boroughs/README.md

 <img width="1065" height="657" alt="image" src="https://github.com/user-attachments/assets/ca60d968-367a-4323-9f8a-b42c6ab78100" />

 #### 2010s
 In the 2010s, illegal conversion violations shifted decisively to the inner boroughs, with Brooklyn (35.5%) and Manhattan (26.5%) overtaking Queens (23.4%), while The Bronx accounted for 10.6%.
-This marks a clear reversal from the 2000s, driven by rising rents, gentrification, and stronger enforcement in dense, high-demand areas where landlords had greater incentive to create additional units within existing buildings.
+This reversal from the 2000s was driven by rising rents, gentrification, and stronger enforcement in dense, high-demand areas, alongside the growth of short-term rental platforms like Airbnb, which created additional financial incentives to subdivide or repurpose units—sometimes illegally—particularly in high-tourism neighborhoods, further concentrating violations in the inner boroughs.

 <img width="1061" height="652" alt="image" src="https://github.com/user-attachments/assets/fd75adb7-cc60-448e-8c36-84136239b52a" />